Bayvao/E-Loan-Project/README.md

 ADMIN-
    1. Can create new user and assign a role.
    2. This user can also delete and change the password of a user.

+The Application will also send messages and email to the user.